Client

 The Challenge

-• Set the stage for the user experience of an AI Virtual Assistant, instead of just another bank chatbot.
+• Create the visual design and set the stage for the user experience of an AI Virtual Assistant, instead of just another banking chatbot.

-• Design a vision for a data-driven Avatar, that is the cause of engagement for users to take action within a system.
+• Design a data-driven Avatar, that is the cause of engagement for users to take action within the system.

 The Solution